tdudgeon/buildah-nginx/README.md

 380MB compared with 204MB for the base image.
 Nginx has added 176MB.

-## Build centos from Dockerfle using buildah
+## Build nginx from Dockerfle using buildah
 ```
 $ sudo buildah bud .
 STEP 1: FROM centos:7